panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekSix.md

 http://mappings.dbpedia.org/index.php/OntologyClass:Person
 ```

-- The first link on the page sorresponding to this URL contained the link to the properties page we were looking for, the whole process was coded to happend automativally.
+- The first link on the page corresponding to this URL contained the link to the properties page we were looking for, the whole process was coded to happen automatically.
 Necessary conditions were put in place to handle exceptions:

 ```url
 http://mappings.dbpedia.org/server/ontology/classes/Person